Can Arat: Club career

 Arat played 74 times for the Fenerbahçe PAF team, scoring two goals.
 He became a regular in the squad following Fábio Luciano's injury at the start of the 2006–07 season, but lost to new transfers Diego Lugano and Edu Dracena four weeks later.
 Arat joined İstanbul Büyükşehir Belediyespor in 2009.

 International career

-Arat has been called up to the Turkish national football team for the Euro 2008 qualifying group matches.
+Arat has been called up to the Turkey national football team for the Euro 2008 qualifying group matches.
 He made his international debut for senior team on 12 April 2006 against Azerbaijan national football team.

-He also played 5 matches for national Olympic team in 2005 Mediterrean Games and won the silver medal.
+He also played 5 matches for national Olympic team in 2005 Mediterranean Games and won the silver medal.